James M. Adovasio: Employment history

-Most recently, Adovasio worked at Mercyhurst University where he was a Professor of Anthropology and Archaeology and of Geology, Director of the Anthropology and Archaeology and Geology Departments, Director of the Mercyhurst Archaeological Institute (MAI), Dean of the Zurn School of Natural Sciences and Mathematics, Senior Counselor to the President, and Provost.
-From 1995-2001, he served as Commissioner of the Pennsylvania Historical and Museum Commission.
+Most recently, Adovasio worked at Mercyhurst University where he was a professor of Anthropology and Archaeology and of Geology, Director of the Anthropology and Archaeology and Geology Departments, Director of the Mercyhurst Archaeological Institute (MAI), Dean of the Zurn School of Natural Sciences and Mathematics, Senior Counselor to the President, and Provost.
+From 1995 to 2001, he served as Commissioner of the Pennsylvania Historical and Museum Commission.
 He currently serves as an expert witness for Archaeological Resource Protection Act (ARPA) cases, helping to protect archaeological sites from looters.

 Before taking a position at Mercyhurst, Adovasio taught at Youngstown State University and at the University of Pittsburgh.
-He taught anthropology at Youngstown State from 1966-1968 and 1970-1971.
+He taught anthropology at Youngstown State from 1966 to 1968 and 1970–1971.
 After taking a postdoctoral stint at the Smithsonian Institution, he assumed a position at Pitt, where he worked from 1972 to 1990.
 While there, he taught anthropology, Latin American studies, and geology and planetary sciences; he also served as Chairman of the Department of Anthropology and Director of the Cultural Resource Management Program (CRMP).
 In fact, Adovasio founded the Cultural Resource Management Program at Pitt.
 The fundamental purpose of CRMP was to conduct basic research and to provide a vehicle to teach students how to conduct archaeology utilizing precise data collection and documentation procedures often with highly sophisticated tools.
 He maintained this research/teaching orientation at the Mercyhurst Archaeological Institute.

 Adovasio has also worked on a multitude of excavations in North America and internationally, including Meadowcroft Rockshelter, where he has been involved for the past 40 years.
 He has also worked on excavations in Ukraine, the Czech Republic, and Israel.
 He has also analyzed perishable remains from excavations in Central and South America, Europe, and Asia.